schoeberl/wildcat/README.md

 To assemble other programs or compile C programs you need to install the [RISC-V tools](https://github.com/riscv/riscv-tools).

+## Resources

+There are several RISC-V projects around.
+As a starting point for point:

+ * [Rocket Chip](https://github.com/ucb-bar/rocket-chip) the Berkeley processor including the tools (e.g., compiler)
+ * [YARVI](https://github.com/tommythorn/yarvi) a RISC-V implementation in Verilog.
+Probably the first public available implementation that is synthesizabe for an FPGA.

 ## Notes

 Why wildcat?
 The day before starting this project I was running